 Goodness offers a variety of smoothies and juices.
 But if you’re not feeling smoothies, they also offer sandwiches, salads, and healthy bowls.

 One of their most popular smoothie options is The Goods — a drink that blends acai, mixed berries, avocado, chia seeds, banana, vanilla, agave, and coconut milk.
 The agave provides a subtle natural sweetness and the chia, needed fiber.

 Other great choices include Hot Tropic (pineapple, mango, banana, chia seeds, dates, mint, honey, and coconut milk) and Daily Buzz (house cold brew, peanut butter, chocolate, banana, agave, chia seeds, and whole milk).

 For more information, visit fukushuconcepts.com.

-Plant-based restaurant Urban Fresh has a Maca Java smoothie that is worth repeating.
+Plant-based restaurant Urban Fresh offers a Maca Java smoothie that is worth coming back for again and again.
 The sharpness of the coffee, giving quite the caffeine kick, is balanced with the sweetness from the added dates.
 The superfood ingredient maca, a Peruvian root vegetable, tastes earthy and nutty and adds a great source of protein.

 This quaint, downtown smoothie place has a diverse menu and plenty of unique flavor options.
 Personal favorites include Maca Java and Funky Monkey — both nut milk based and supercharged with goodness.